bsteciuk/k8s-ovn-windows-cluster/README.md

 # NOTE: This document is still a work in progress

-This document describes, step-by-step, how to configure a Kubernetes cluster comprised of:
+This document will walk you through, step-by-step, how to stand up a Kubernetes cluster comprised of:
 * One Linux (Ubuntu) machine acting as Kubernetes master node and OVN central database.
 * One Linux (Ubuntu) machine acting as Kubernetes worker node and OVN gateway node.
 * One Windows machine acting as Kubernetes worker node.